Ludophilia/Minishell/docs/parser.md

 	- bash: ./deez/nuts: No such file or directory
 	- exit status: 127

+- `> "Fate Apocrypha - 01.mkv" my_downloader`
+	- creates the file `Fate Apocrypha - 01.mkv` if it does not exist
+	- prints `my_downloader: command not found`
+	- exit status: 127

 #### Effect: Everything is treated as a unit, spaces are preserved

 - `echo "hello       world"`